neondatabase/website/content/docs/guides/polyscale-integration.md

 ---
-title: PolyScale integration
+title: Add the Neon PolyScale integration
-subtitle: Set up a global database cache swith Neon's PolyScale integration
+subtitle: Set up a global database cache with Neon's PolyScale integration
 enableTableOfContents: true
 ---

-[PolyScale](https://docs.polyscale.ai/) is a serverless database cache service that allows you to easily distribute and cache your data globally through its low-latency edge network for speedy access from anywhere in the world.
-With Neon's PolyScale integration, you can create a global cache for your Neon database in a few easy steps.
+[PolyScale](https://docs.polyscale.ai/) allows you to easily distribute and cache your data globally through its low-latency edge network for speedy access from anywhere in the world.
+With Neon's PolyScale integration, you can create a global cache for your Neon database in a few clicks.
 No coding or infrastructure changes are required.

-Adding the PolyScale integration to your Neon database automatically creates a global cache and provides you with a PolyScale connection string to use in your application instead of a Neon connection string.
+Adding the PolyScale integration to your Neon project automatically creates a global cache and provides you with a PolyScale connection string to use in your application in place of your Neon connection string.

 By default, PolyScale automatically caches all queries that pass through its platform.
 That means you can connect to PolyScale using the provided connection string, and any queries you run will be cached.

 The PolyScale cache is created for the read-write compute endpoint associated with the primary branch of your Neon project.
-The integration does not cache queries for read-only compute endpoints or non-primary branches that may be included in your Neon project.
+The integration does not cache queries for read-only compute endpoints or non-primary branches.
 If you want to set up a cache for those, please refer to the manual PolyScale setup instructions, which you can find [here](/docs/guides/polyscale).

 For additional information about PolyScale, see [How PolyScale works](#how-polyscale-works).